ill-cam/wearables/CodeBook.md

 ###############################################################
-Code Book for combined.csv and tidy_summary.csv files
+Code Book for "combined.txt"" and "tidy_summary.txt"" files
 ###############################################################
 Created by: ill-cam
 ###############################################################